The GnuCash Preferences window allows you to customize your

 belonging to a financial institution) are installed in places like convenience

-store.
-These ATM add its fee directly to the amount instead of showing up as a
+stores.
+These ATMs add their fee directly to the amount instead of showing up as a

 separate transaction or in your monthly banking fees.
 For example, you withdraw

 $100, and you are charged $101.50 plus Interac fees.
 If you manually entered

 that $100, the amounts won’t match.
 You should set this to whatever is the

 maximum such fee in your area (in units of your local currency), so the

 transaction will be recognized as a match by